Fargo (TV series): Critical response

-Season 1

-The first season was critically acclaimed; it received a Metacritic score of 85 out of 100 based on 40 reviews, signifying "universal acclaim".
+The first season holds a weighted average score of 85 out of 100 based on 40 reviews on Metacritic, indicating "universal acclaim".
 The review aggregation website Rotten Tomatoes reported that 97% of 140 critics gave the season a positive review, with an average rating of 8.45/10.
 The website consensus reads: "Based on the film of the same name in atmosphere, style, and location only, Fargo presents more quirky characters and a new storyline that is expertly executed with dark humor and odd twists."
 IGN reviewer Roth Cornet gave the first season a 9.7 out of 10 score, praising the casting, its thematic ties to the movie, and the writing.
 The A.V.
 Club named it the sixth best TV series of 2014.

-Season 2

-The second season was also met with critical acclaim.
-It received a Metacritic score of 96 based on 33 reviews, which indicates "universal acclaim".
-100% of 233 reviews are positive on Rotten Tomatoes, with an average rating of 9.1/10.
+The second season received a weighted average score of 96 out of 100 based on 33 reviews on Metacritic.
+On Rotten Tomatoes, 100% of 233 critics' reviews are positive, with an average rating is 9.1/10.
 The site's consensus states: "Season two of Fargo retains all the elements that made the series an award-winning hit, successfully delivering another stellar saga powered by fascinating characters, cheeky cynicism, and just a touch of the absurd."

-Season 3

-The third season received acclaim similar to the first two seasons.
-Metacritic assigned it a score of 89 out of 100 based on 32 reviews, indicating "universal acclaim".
-On Rotten Tomatoes, it has a 93% rating with an average score of 8.5/10 based on 224 reviews.
+On Metacritic, the third season has a weighted average score of 89 out of 100 based on 32 reviews.
+Rotten Tomatoes reported a 93% rating based on 225 reviews for the season, with an average rating of 8.5/10.
 The site's critical consensus is: "Thanks in part to a memorable dual performance from Ewan McGregor, Fargo mostly maintains the sly wit and off-kilter sensibility it displayed in its first two seasons."

-Season 4

-The fourth season received generally positive reviews from critics, though less acclaimed than its previous seasons.
-Rotten Tomatoes collected 57 reviews and identified 84% of them as positive, with an average rating of 7.3/10.
-The critics consensus for the season is, "Though Fargo's ambitious fourth season struggles to maintain momentum, fine performances and a change of scenery make for an engaging—if uneven—departure from the series' norm."
-At Metacritic, the season got a score of 68/100, based on reviews from 37 critics, indicating "generally favorable reviews."
+Reviews for the fourth season were more mixed, noting the slower pacing of the story.
+84% of 58 reviews are positive and the average rating is 7.3/10 on Rotten Tomatoes.
+The critics consensus for the season is: "Though Fargo's ambitious fourth season struggles to maintain momentum, fine performances and a change of scenery make for an engaging—if uneven—departure from the series' norm."
+On Metacritic, the season has a weighted average score of 68 out of 100 based on reviews from 37 critics, indicating "generally favorable reviews".

+The fifth season has 55 reviews on Rotten Tomatoes, 93% of which are positive; the average rating is 8.5/10.
+The site's critics consensus reads: "A back-to-basics caper populated by the likes of a mesmerizing Juno Temple and a thick slice of Hamm, Fargo's fifth season is a superb return to peak form."
+On Metacritic, the season has a weighted average score of 80 out of 100 based on 34 critics, indicating "generally favorable reviews".